DylanLe37/fda-rag/README.md

 python src/eval.py
 ```

-Runs all 34 questions through the pipeline and scores with RAGAS.
-Requires ~100,000 Groq tokens (free tier daily limit).
+Runs all 34 questions through the pipeline and scores with RAGA.
 Results cached to `eval/eval_results.json` so RAGAS scoring can be rerun independently.